JCastro1986/PyBer_Analysis/README.md

 - There are 490 drivers in Suburban cities this represents 16.5% of total drivers.
 - There are 2,405 drivers in Urban cities this represents 80.9% of total drivers.

-* % of Total Drivers by City Type.png
 ![% of Total Drivers by City Type](https://user-images.githubusercontent.com/95668609/152228259-79b040d0-3e53-4a74-babe-cd6bdac14c4f.png)